If any of these terms are not clear to you, please do contact us at And Other Stories: email@example.com

 Further Conditions for the Winner

-The winning writer must be available to participate in the prize ceremony at a venue in the North of England in spring 2019.
+The winning writer must be available to participate in a prize ceremony that may be programmed at a venue in the North of England in 2020.
 Winning authors will be expected to resource their own travel and accommodation costs in relation to attending the event.
 Winners who are under the age of 18 must be accompanied by a parent or guardian.

 The winning writer must be willing to participate in media and PR for the prize around the time of the ceremony, related events and later at the time of the book’s publication.